 - 1First, let's make sure that the Raspberry Pi is up to date.
 You can do that by running the below commands:

-sudo apt update && sudo apt upgrade sudo apt dist-upgrade sudo apt rpi-update reboot
+sudo apt update && sudo apt upgrade sudo apt dist-upgrade sudo apt install raspberrypi-kernel-headers reboot

 - 2Next, we're going to obtain the required repository from the Sixfab quickstart script: